tis-starlight/tis-starlight.github.io/_posts/2023-12-25-errors-bugs-debugging.md

     * **Memory Profiling**: Analyzing memory usage during program execution. _Use Cases_: Identifying memory leaks or inefficient memory usage.
     * **Performance Profiling**: Analyzing overall program performance, including CPU usage, memory usage, and other metrics. _Use Cases_: Understanding and improving the efficiency of a program.
   * **Code Coverage**: Code coverage measures the extent to which the source code of a program has been executed during testing.
 Debuggers and testing tools often provide code coverage analysis.

+> Do not confuse **static analysis** and **dynamic analysis** in the context of *reverse engineering* with traditional debugging techniques; in reverse engineering, they are used to understand and analyze software behavior or structure rather than to directly fix bugs.
+{: .gh-alert.note }

 ## Debugging Strategies